Self-Destructing —Bash Scripts: Run & Vanish.

 Explanation:

-• The trap command in Bash is used to catch and handle signals or events that occur during the execution of a script.
-It allows you to specify commands to run when the script receives specific signals, such as (EXIT, INT, TERM, etc.) or when certain events happen.
+trapcommand in Bash is used to catch and handle signals or events that occur during the execution of a script.
+It allows you to specify commands to run when the script receives specific signals, such as (EXIT, INT, TERM, etc.) or when certain events happen. trap 'rm -- "$0"' EXITregisters a cleanup command that runs when the script exits for any reason (successful execution, interruption, or error).- Even if the script encounters an error or the user interrupts it (

-• This method is particularly useful for scripts that need to run but must be deleted no matter what happens during execution.
+Ctrl+C), thetrapensures that the script is deleted. - This method is particularly useful for scripts that need to run but must be deleted no matter what happens during execution.

 Self-destructing Bash scripts offer a powerful way to enhance security, streamline automation, and ensure temporary execution.
 Whether you're protecting sensitive data, reducing clutter, or automating cleanup tasks, these methods provide a smart solution for leaving no trace behind while maintaining efficient workflows.